Twenty-four Chinese Paragons of Filial Piety

 Image courtesy of Gary D. Gross

-Japanese name: Kôkaku
+Japanese name: Kôkaku (江革)

-Chinese name: Chiang Ko
+Chinese name: Chiang Ko or Jiang Ge

-Legend: Kôkaku pleading with three armed robbers for the life of his mother who is kneeling in the roadway.
+Legend: Kôkaku pleading with three armed robbers for the life of his mother who is kneeling in the roadway

 Robinson: S79.5

-Japanese name: Yenshi
+Japanese name: Enshi (剡子)

 Chinese name: Yen Tzu

-Legend: Yenshi disguised himself in a deer skin in order to capture a doe, which he could milk in order to cure his parents' eye disease.
+Legend: Enshi disguised himself in a deer skin in order to capture a doe, which he could milk in order to cure his parents’ eye disease.
 Hidden in the deer herd, he was mistaken for a deer by hunters who roundly scolded him.
 However, when they heard his explanation the hunters had only praise.
-Here Yenshi is being shot at from a wooded hill by a hunter of markedly European appearance.
+Here Eenshi is being shot at from a wooded hill by a hunter of markedly European appearance.

 Robinson: S79.6

-Japanese name: ?
+Japanese name: Kyôshi (姜詩)

-Chinese name: ?
+Chinese name: Chu Shou-ch’ang

-Robinson: unlisted
+Robinson: Unlisted

-‘Robinson’ refers to listing in Kuniyoshi: The Warrior-Prints by Basil William Robinson (Cornell University Press, Ithaca, NY, 1982) and its unpublished supplement.
+“Robinson” refers to listing in Kuniyoshi: The Warrior-Prints by Basil William Robinson (Cornell University Press, Ithaca, NY, 1982) and its privately published supplement.

 CLICK HERE TO RETURN TO MAIN PAGE